Scroll down for project information and basic installation instructions.

-Recommended: clone this repo
+Alternative: clone this repo

-- On a Mac, you might be required to download developer tools.
-There is no need to install Xcode if prompted.
+- Clone the repo to a local folder by opening a terminal:`git clone https://github.com/matthewscharles/instrument-maker` Keep up to date by periodically typing `git pull` within the folder in terminal. *On a Mac, you might be required to download developer tools in order to use Git.
+There is no need to install Xcode if prompted.*

-- Download the repo folderClick the green Clone or Download icon at the top of the GitHub repo to download a zip file.
+- Download the repo folderClick the green Clone or Download icon at the top of the [GitHub repo](https://github.com/matthewscharles/instrument-maker) to download a zip file.
 If you choose this option, you will need to download updates manually in the future.

-Add the instrument-maker folder to the search path in Pure Data:
+Add the folder to the preferences.

 Find a list of objects by opening

 _im-object-overview.pdfrom the main folder and/or consult the im-reference website.